voltrb/volt/Readme.md

     # => @"item 1"
 ```

-An array model will automatically be setup to contain the items appended.
+ArrayModels can be appended to and accessed just like regular arrays.

 ## Provided Collections